volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

       }

-      // One of the arguments from this list "isolated reachable" must be set isolated = true
+      // One of the arguments from this list "isolated reachable" must be set reachable = true
     }

     publish_info {
-      // One of the arguments from this list "publish publish_fqdns dns_delegation disable" must be set disable = true
+      // One of the arguments from this list "disable publish publish_fqdns dns_delegation" must be set disable = true
     }
   }